 We use information gathering tools such as cookies, web beacons, pixels, and similar technology to automatically collect information that might contain your personal data when you use our websites and services or interact with emails we send you.

-Most websites automatically collect data about you when you visit the site.
+Our websites automatically collect data about you when you visit the websites.
 This information may include:

 We use this information to analyze overall trends, help us improve our websites, offer a personalized experience for website users, and secure and maintain our websites.